 Once you have the sufficient cash flow available for debt service, along with the debt service, you can calculate the existing or historic DSCR, but you’ll still need to incorporate the debt service from the new loan request (assuming there is one) to calculate the DSCR (Proposed or Pro-forma).
 The Purpose of the new loan may also impact the calculation, like when a business that has been renting its space requests money to purchase it instead.
 In such a scenario the historic rent expense may need to be added back to CFADS.

 Every one of the above tweaks and adjustments represents yet another example where Excel-based spreading can introduce errors into DCSR formulas in banking or tie you down in double-checking to be sure no mistakes were made.

 If you need help with your debt service coverage analysis, or just think your process could be more efficient, reach out to FISCAL!
 With over 30 years of experience, we understand what your priorities are.
-Our tools automate repetitive processes, allowing you to focus on your business.
+Our financial spread analysis tools automate repetitive processes, allowing you to focus on your business.
 We believe that the tools you implement should be flexible to the way you do business!